Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 07 Formal Report.md

 - NAND/NOR SoP contained 52Ts
 - NAND/NOR PoS contained 56Ts
-- Both NAND / NOR contained less transistors than their counterparts but the nand/nor Sop contained the least with 14 less transistors than its counterpart.
+- Both NAND / NOR contained less transistors than their counterparts but the NAND / NOR SoP contained the least with 14 less transistors than its counterpart.

 7. How long are the critical paths from your NAND / NOR implementations from Step 4?
 Are the critical paths from the NAND and NOR implementations different?
 If so, by how much?